The Pomodoro Technique: Boosting Homework Productivity

 Pomodoro Technique and ADHD

-Students with ADHD (Attention Deficit Hyperactivity Disorder) represent a significant and growing proportion of college populations — research from the National Institute of Mental Health (NIMH) in the United States estimates that approximately 5–8% of college students have ADHD.
-For many of them, the Pomodoro Technique is one of the most accessible and effective study tools available, precisely because it externalizes the time structure that executive function difficulties make hard to maintain internally.
+Students with ADHD represent a significant proportion of college populations — the National Institute of Mental Health (NIMH) estimates approximately 5–8% of college students have ADHD.
+For many, the Pomodoro Technique is one of the most accessible and effective study tools available precisely because it externalizes the time structure that executive function difficulties make hard to maintain internally.
+Many ADHD coaches at US and UK universities explicitly recommend the Pomodoro Technique as a first-line self-management tool.
+Shorter intervals (10–20 minutes) are often recommended as a starting point.

 Combining Pomodoro With Mindfulness Practice